How to Respond to Dementia Delusions: Abuse, You’re a Stranger, Someone’s After Me, Bugs Everywhere

 Helping a loved one with dementia change clothes can be a daily challenge, as confusion, resistance, or discomfort may make the process difficult.
 However, with patience and the right strategies, caregivers can make dressing a smoother and less stressful experience.
 In this article, we’ll share four gentle and effective ways to encourage someone with dementia to change clothes while preserving their dignity…

-Dementia and Mirrors: 10 Solutions for Challenging Behavior
+Dementia and Mirrors: 10 Solutions to Ease the Confusion

 Seeing reflections in mirrors can be disturbing for someone with Alzheimer’s or dementia